swang99/Projects/Audio Visualizer/README.md

 - Play/Pause
 - Seek Song
 - Shuffle/Loop
-- Change Background (Thumbanil of Youtube URL)
+- Change Background (Thumbnail of Youtube URL)
 - Upload Song from File

+Usage: To start the visualizer, download this repository and use an IDE to live preview `visualizer.js`.

 Inspiration from Youtube channels Trap Nation and NoCopyrightSounds:
 ![Trap Nation Thumbnail](media/trap_nation.jpeg)